-Classic Skiing was developed first and is a parallel motion that looks similiar to walking, but you are gliding on your skis.
+Classic Skiing was developed first and is a parallel motion that looks similar to walking, but you are gliding on your skis.
 Skate Skiing is a diagonal motion that looks very similar to ice-skating.

 Do I need my own gear?

 Yes.
 If you are renting gear, make sure to specify whether you are skate skiing or classic skiing.
 Having some knowledge on how gear should fit will help you ensure you rent the correct gear.

 Is Skate Equipment different than Classic Equipment?

 Yes.
 Skate gear is entirely different than classic gear.
 The boots, skis and poles are not the same.

 The entire base of a skate ski is smooth for gliding.
 The base of classic skis have an area in the middle of the ski that sticks to the snow so you can propel the ski forward.
 This area is called the kick zone.

 How should my gear fit?

 Skis are fit based on skier weight, ability level and height.
 Skate skis are totally smooth tip to tail.
 Skate poles should come to your nose when you are not standing on your skis.
 If in doubt, error on the longer side.
 Poles can always be cut, but not lengthened.
 Classic poles should come to your shoulder when you are not on your skis.
 Skate boots are higher on the ankle than classic boots.
 Both Skate and Classic boots are comfortable fitting.
 They should fit similar to running a shoe, but be snug.
 They may be smaller than your regular shoe size because once you start skiing and flexing your ankles your heel will move into the back heel pocket of your boot giving your toes a bit more room.
 Make sure your boots are not too big.